Anna Breytenbach

-Anna Breytenbach (born 16 August 1968) is a South African interspecies communicator, animal activist, conservationist, and public speaker.
+Anna Breytenbach (born 16 August 1968) is a South African animal communicator, animal activist, conservationist, and public speaker.

 Biography

 Early life and career

 Anna Breytenbach was born on 16 August 1968 in Cape Town, South Africa to Barbara Breytenbach (née Finn) and Johannes Cloete Breytenbach.
 After having successfully studied psychology, Marketing and Economics at the University of Cape Town she entered the corporate world.

 She had a career for 12 years in Human Resources and Information Technology, in both Australia and the USA.
 Since 2004 Anna Breytenbach has practised as a professional animal communicator.
 She currently lives in coastal South Africa and conducts safaris on animal communication in South Africa.

 Interspecies communication

 In her twenties she decided to pursue her passion for wildlife (big cats in particular) by becoming a cheetah handler at a conservation education project.
 On moving to America, she explored wolf and other predator conservation.
 She has also served on committees for wolf, snow leopard, cheetah and mountain lion conservation.

 Observing and being in close contact with these animals she says she found that she became more empathic.
 During her tracking training with the Wilderness Awareness School just outside Seattle, Washington she says she began to experience a heightened state of awareness with regard to the animals she was tracking.
 Having been raised in Africa, she had little experience or knowledge about North American species and therefore found it difficult to analyze or interpret their footprints in any logical way based on visual cues.
 Her mentors suggested that instead she should "feel" the energy from the track - whereupon she says she started to get brief mental images or other 'sensings'.
 These "sudden knowings" would subsequently prove to be true.
-She then researched the phenomenon of interspecies communication further and studied to advanced levels through the Assisi International Animal Institute in the US from 2001 to 2004.
+She then researched this phenomenon further and studied to advanced levels through the Assisi International Animal Institute in the US from 2001 to 2004.

 Subsequently, she worked at CyberTracker International, the inventors of CyberTracker, a piece of free GPS data collection software used across the world for monitoring and managing wildlife.

 She travels widely lecturing on animal conservation issues and teaching animal communication.